Bibilidibipi/ColoredChoralBells/README.md

   and hH must be earned by buying beehives

-Users can "trim" flowers to reduce size and harvest economy units
+Users can "trim" flowers to reduce size and harvest economy units flowers grow

 sound off button

+Scrap the just tuning idea for now.
+But do add accidentals.

+Play Halleluja - "magic chord" - when a faerie appears?

+bees change in appearance when they evolve - make it obvious somehow.